DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/multi-cluster-net.md

 Under the multicluster mesh deployment model, the default strategy for multicluster services is: each cluster balances the load.
 But in a complex and huge production environment, in fact, many services only need to communicate with traffic in certain areas.
 At this time, the local priority load balancing strategy can be adopted (for specific methods, refer to [Locality Load Balancing mentioned by Istio official](https ://istio.io/latest/docs/tasks/traffic-management/locality-load-balancing/)).

-In some scenarios, we will find that the cross-cluster traffic load capacity is not frequently operated, and the cross-cluster load all the time is not what we expected.
+In some cases, we will find that the cross-cluster traffic load capacity is not frequently operated, and the cross-cluster load all the time is not what we expected.
 For example, we just need blue-green deployment, and its versions are located in different clusters;
 For example, when a service of a certain cluster fails, it can be switched to the service of the standby cluster.
 These scenes are incidental.
 The frequency of occurrence is very low, but it is just needed.